withastro/roadmap/proposals/0000-hybrid-output.md

 - Updating the `astro.config.mjs` to accept a new `output` value, `'hybrid'`.
 The existing values of `'static' | 'server'` would remain supported.
 A value of `'hybrid'` will enabled detection for the following feature:
 - Allowing routes (files in `pages/`) to self-declare a granular `output` value.
 The existing `output` values of `'static' | 'server'` would both be valid.

-**For performance reasons, this declaration must be statically analyzable.**
+**This declaration must be statically analyzable!**
 Only string literal values will be accepted.
+This is because a route cannot dynamically be static or server rendered based on an incoming request—this value _must_ be known at build time.
 Other declaration values will throw an error and fail the build.
 This mirrors similar constraints that Vite has for compile-time (macro) features like dynamic `import()` and `import.meta.glob`.

 ```astro
 ---